 School assignments are made based on prioritized factors, roughly in this order:

-- Current student (for instance a 5th grader applying for middle school at a TK-8th grade school where they are already enrolled)
+- Current student (for instance, a TK student moving into kindergarten at the same school where they are already enrolled)

 - Sibling of a current student